Getting Started

 transforms, bounds, and exported animation clips.

-To convert a USDZ file into the .untold format using the editor:
+To convert a USDZ file into the .untold format using the add-on, follow the directions in Using Blender Addon.

 Option 2: CLI